Requirements for candidates for city elected offices:

 Election CalendarBack to Top

-City elections will be held for Mayor and two city council seats in 2019.
+City elections will be held for two city council seats and the seat for mayor in 2023.
 Visit the Elmore county elections page, or contact the Elmore County elections office for more information.

 Election FAQsBack to Top